ABOUT ALEXANDER BROTHERS

 Our parents took us along on frequent visits to antique stores, galleries, and other places that sold fine furnishings.
 Mom always reminded us at the door, “Look with your eyes, not with your hands.”
 For us boys, that wasn’t always easy.
 Learning traditional methods of artistry—blacksmithing, woodworking, and leather crafting—was never a chore for us.
 As teens, we didn’t just apprentice with master craftsmen, we built our own forge and workshops in the backyard.
 Today, we thrive on creating beauty in our lives, and the lives of others.
 By transforming natural, raw materials into quality home and lifestyle goods, we write stories to tell for generations to come.
 If you love the smell of leather, the warmth of real wood, and the heft of metal, let us help write your story, too.

 Karen’s passion for metal art began when she studied metal sculpture at San Francisco State University.
 She learned about traditional blacksmithing after college, and ran her own professional blacksmithing business in the 1990’s, focusing on interior work such as hardware, latches, and fireplace doors.
-In recent years, she has pursued other art forms including drawing and painting, along with administrative roles in art non-profit organizations.
+In addition to decades of metal working experience, Karen’s art expands to include drawing and painting.
+She has also worked in administrative roles for art non-profits.
 Karen draws inspiration from the longevity of the smithing tradition: “I could have a tool made 200 years ago and it still works…there is a part of me that really connects with things that last.”
 She lives in Harrisonburg, VA where she enjoys spending time outdoors riding horses, with her dogs, or mountain biking.
 Alexander Brothers is glad to have Karen’s blacksmithing skill on our artisan team.
 Learn more about Karen Robertson.

 Landon discovered woodworking when he and his wife bought their first home and found nothing fit into their small and unique space.
 After buying a used saw, he began building furniture.
 Landon graduated from Eastern Mennonite University, majoring in English Education, and worked in public education and children’s programming for several years.
 Most recently he does woodworking full-time, for his own custom furniture business Landon Heavener Designs, and with Alexander Brothers, where he specializes in hand cut joinery.
 Landon looks for balance and beauty in design inspiration and is excited to see delicate and flowing features return to furniture design in coming years.
 He currently has a fine furniture mentor who works alongside him in his shop, and is grateful to be part of a craft bigger than himself: “I am now tied into a centuries old tradition and my pieces will last longer than me.”
 Landon lives in Harrisonburg, VA and enjoys spending time with his wife and their two dogs.